Intensives descriptions

 Independent Research Based Intensives

 Students interested in starting to work with faculty on research projects during the academic year do so through independent research intensives such as BIOL 178, 298, 399 or 300 or similar intensives through BIOC, ENST, NEUR, STS, etc. Below is a list of faculty research interests and whether they are accepting new students for the next semester.
-Since these independent research based intensives are all by special permission, please contact the faculty during the pre-registration period by email who you are interested in working with and are accepting new students to ask if you can begin working with them on a research project.
+Since these independent research based intensives are all by special permission, please contact the faculty member directly during the pre-registration period to ask about working with them on a research project.

 Duncan (not accepting students) Research will focus on the underlying mechanisms regulating steroid induced neuroprotection following TBI in an avian model.
 All research students will be required to undergo animal use training.